flutter/website/src/platform-integration/ios/app-extensions.md

        </div>
    </figure>

-1. Open the Flutter app project settings in Xcode to share build configurations.
+1. {: type="a"}Open the Flutter app project settings in Xcode to share build configurations.

    1. Navigate to the **Info** tab.